Four-Space-Monkeys/icebreaker-api-node/README.md

 ## get /users/:stytchId

-passing stytch string id in url
+fetches the user data from the database given their stytch string id

 returns user object as: